nickbond/hydrostats/README.md

 #Installation
 To install the latest development version run the following code:

+Current version on github and CRAN is 0.2.5.

 	# install dependencies/suggests:
 	# devtools required only to install from Github;
 	# plyr required for examples